 - Ticked: Each individual hair has stripes.

 - Tortoiseshell or tortie: Solid red and black.

-Guinea pigs are a lovely pet that can bring plenty of love and affection into your home.
-The breed you choose to adopt is up to personal preference, as well as the amount of time you can invest into your guinea pig.
+Guinea pigs are lovely pets that can bring plenty of love and affection into your home.
+The breed you choose to adopt is up to personal preference, but the choice should depend on the amount of time you can invest in your guinea pig.
 Short-haired and hairless breeds are great for working owners.

-If you aren’t out of your home for several hours of the day, and you can devote time every day to your piggie, then a long-haired breed would suit you fine.
+If you aren’t out of your home for several hours of the day, and you can devote time every day to your guinea pig, then a long-haired breed would suit you fine.

 How Can I Tell Which Breed I Am Adopting?